How To Properly Cleanse Your Face

 Cleansing is THE first step in your skin care routine morning and night, so I want to make sure you know how to properly cleanse your face.
 If you wear any cosmetics then you absolutely positively need to be doing a double cleanse.

 A double cleanse is a two step skin cleansing process.
 I first learned about this process in esthetics school back in 2007, and implementing this changed my skin for the better.
 I do this every. single. night.

-Step one, use a cleansing cloth, makeup remover or old fashioned cleansing cream to breakdown cosmetics, including eye makeup, foundation, bronzers, powder, and color products.
+Step one, use a cleansing cloth, makeup remover or old fashioned cleansing cream to breakdown cosmetics, including eye makeup, foundation, bronzers, powder, and any other color products.

-- They are single use and don’t stain washcloths.
+- They are single use and keep you from staining better washcloths.

 - Convenient and easy to travel with.

 - You can keep them on your bedside table for “lazy bedtime cleansing.”

 - Not the most relaxing or enjoyable method of pre cleansing.